Call me if you need me | People's Defender

-As Frank talked, my guilty conscience wandered and my life passed before my eyes.
-I wandered how many times I’d said, “Call me if you need me”.
-Secretly I promised myself never to say it again, but habits are hard to break, aren’t they?”
-The very next day a friend called and asked if I would pick up some Chinese food and bring it to her.
-She was in her sixties and was caring for her 33- year old daughter, who had bilateral above the knee amputations.
+As Frank ventilated my guilty conscience wandered and my life passed before my eyes.
+I wondered how many times I’d said, “Call me if you need me”.
+Secretly I promised myself to never say it again, but “old habits die hard” don’t they?
+The very next day Suanne, a friend, called and asked if I would pick up some Chinese and bring it to her.
+She was in her sixties and was caring for her thirty-three year old daughter, who had bilateral above the knee amputations.
 I delivered the food, talked for a while, and as I was leaving, I said (you guessed it), “Call me if you need me.”
 I couldn’t believe I said it!
 I didn’t even make it 24 hours!

 As I was walking off the porch, I decided, “Not this time”.
-So I turned back around, knocked on the door, and this time when my friend answered I said, “I was just thinking.
-I have about four hours free on Saturday morning and if you need help doing anything I could come over for a while.”
-She appeared stunned then replied, “There are some boxes that need carried upstairs that I can’t lift.
+So I turned back around, knocked on the door, and this time when Suanne answered I said, “I was just thinking; I have about four hours free on Saturday morning and if you need help doing anything I could come over for a while.”
+She appeared stunned and replied, “There are some boxes that need carried upstairs that I can’t lift.
 I also need some things carried out to the garage.
 Do you think you could put up some shelves in a closet for me too?”
 A friend and I showed up that Saturday and left blessed.

-It’s been several years since Frieda died, but Frank’s words still echo through the time.
-Sure, there are times when I still say, “Call me if you need me”, but I try to make sure the person knows I really mean it.
-And if I don’t mean it, I don’t say it.
-But it’s so much better to take away the burden of asking.
-I’m reminded of what another patient told me when I asked if he had enough help around the house.
-He proudly declared, “If my family waited until I asked them to cut my grass, it would be up to my rear end.
-I don’t have to ask.
-They come in, look around, see and do.”
+It’s been several years since Frieda departed this world, but Frank’s words still echo in my mind.
+Sure, there have been times I’ve said, “Call me if you need me”, but I try to make sure the person knows I really mean it.
+But wouldn’t it be more compassionate and considerate to just take away the burden of asking.

-So the next time we find ourselves getting ready to say, “Call me if you need me”, let’s take away the burden by asking, let’s look around, see and do.

 Galatians 6:2 “Bear one another’s burdens, and so fulfill the law of Christ”